archont58/python-practice/README.md

 `other/roman_to_integer.py` - Convert roman numbers to integers.

+`other/searchinsert.py` - Given a sorted array and a target value, return the index if the target is found.
+If not, return the index where it would be if it were inserted in order.
+The implementation with using binary search algorithm.

+_Example 1: Input: [1, 3, 5, 6], 5.
+Output: 2_

+_Example 2: Input: [1, 3, 5, 6], 2.
+Output: 1_

+_Example 3: Input: [1,3,5,6], 7.
+Output: 4_

+_Example 4: Input: [1, 3, 5, 6], 0.
+Output: 0_

 `other/strStr.py` - Return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.

 _Example 1: Input: haystack = "hello", needle = "ll" Output: 2_